-This Climate Action Plan describes the climate and environmental protection actions and policies planned for Framingham State University.
-The Plan includes a strong emphasis on reducing ${\rm CO}2$ emissions and energy use as well as new policies intended for creating a sustainable, healthy, and inspirational environment for the campus community.
+This Climate Action Plan (CAP) describes the climate action and environmental justice actions and policies accomplished and planned for Framingham State University (FSU).
+The CAP includes a strong emphasis on reducing CO_2 emissions and energy use as well as new policies intended for creating a sustainable, healthy, and just environment for the campus community.
 The intention of these policies is to enhance responsible decision-making, thoughtful discussion, and a holistic approach to this campus-wide concern.

-The Plan calls for new investment; consolidation of environmental campus concerns; changes in lifestyle; coordination of policies, purchasing and curricula; and for the University to improve the use of its existing resources.
+The CAP calls for new investment; consolidation of environmental campus concerns; changes in lifestyle; coordination of policies, purchasing and curricula; and for the University to improve the use of its existing resources.